-Sufficient Drinking Water - world
+Sufficient to Drink - world

-Sufficient Drinking Water - by regions
+Sufficient to Drink - by regions

-Sufficient Drinking Water - by income class
+Sufficient to Drink - by income class

-Sufficient Drinking Water - by regions(1)
+Sufficient to Drink - by regions(1)

 Indicator 3 - Safe Sanitation

 The percentage of people using at least basic sanitation services, that is, improved sanitation facilities that are not shared with other households.
 This indicator encompasses both people using basic sanitation services as well as those using safely managed sanitation services.
 Improved sanitation facilities include flush/pour flush to piped sewer systems, septic tanks or pit latrines; ventilated improved pit latrines, compositing toilets or pit latrines with slabs.